giotto-ai/giotto-tda/doc/library.rst

   diagrams = VR.fit_transform(point_clouds)

-You can create features from the persistence diagrams in a similar way, using, for example, the :ref:`BettiCurve <BettiCurve>` transformer.
+You can create features from the persistence diagrams in a similar way, using, for example, the :class:`BettiCurve` transformer.

 .. code-block:: python